aziascreations/CircuitPython-Ebyte-E32/docs/technical_details_lora.rst

 Observed limits
 """""""""""""""
-TODO: Check if it depends on that `"mystical"` spread factor or just parameters and region.
+TODO: Check if it depends on the spread factor or just operating parameters and region.

 If you can, please contribute to these tables by raising an issue.